Tetra-Pak-APIs/TetraPak.AspNet/CAT.md

 The *sidecar* is implemented as a [reverse proxy](#reverse-proxy), usually hosted by the [API management system](#api-management-system).
 The *sidecar* can implement any security pattern (policy) needed by the API owner.

 See also: [this article](https://docs.microsoft.com/en-us/azure/architecture/patterns/sidecar), [JWT bearer assertion security pattern](#jwt-bearer-assertion)

+## SignalR (protocol)

+A free and open-source software library for Microsoft ASP.NET that allows server code to send asynchronous notifications to client-side web applications.
+The library includes server-side and client-side JavaScript components.

+See also: [Microsoft's official SignalR home page][signalr-official-home]

 ## Terminus (API)